King's Field (1994 video game): Plot

 The game takes place in the Medieval land of Verdite, which was once terrorised by evil powers.
 In ancient times the evil was defeated by a hero later dubbed the Dragon.
 After his victory, the Dragon disappeared and became known as a legend, with a cathedral built in his honor in the forests where his deeds took place.
 During the game's events, the land has fallen prey to evil forces once again, with the locals' only hope being a prophecy that the Dragon will return.
 The protagonist of King's Field, royal heir Jean Alfred Forester, comes to the infested monastery in search of his father, who led a squad of soldiers into the catacombs beneath the monastery graveyard.
 Fighting his way through the catacombs, Forester meets the elf Miria, who warns that Verdite's king Reinhardt III has gained a dark power.
-Descending deeper into the catacombs, Forester learns that Reinhardt III poisoned his brother, Reandalf VIII, who has been resurrected by the dark power, and that his own father was killed defeating Reinhardt III's black knight guardian.
-Retrieving his father's hereditary Dragon Sword and killing the dark wizard creating the monsters, he again meets Miria and her master the dragon god Guyra, who grant him the power to kill Reinhardt III and seal the "door of darkness", a portal opened by the cursed line of Reinhardt so they could rule the world.
+Descending deeper into the catacombs, Forester learns that Reinhardt II, who is Reinhardt III's father, poisoned his brother, Reandalf VIII, who has been resurrected by the dark power, and that his own father was killed defeating Reinhardt II's black knight guardian.
+Retrieving his father's hereditary Dragon Sword and killing the dark wizard creating the monsters, he again meets Miria and her master the dragon god Guyra, who grants him the power to kill Reinhardt III and seal the "door of darkness", a portal opened by the cursed line of Reinhardt so they could rule the world.
 Forester confronts and kills a demonically-transformed Reinhardt III.
 Hailed as a hero, Forester is made the new king.